-- Electricity for the common areas of this property is produced from renewable sources.
-If your lease is a service charge agreement, all electricity used by the property is renewably sourced. - Adjust the temperatures of refrigeration devices correctly: refrigerator +5°C, freezer -18°C. - Activate your computer's energy saver preferences.
+- Electricity for the common areas of this property is produced from renewable sources. - Adjust the temperatures of refrigeration devices correctly: refrigerator +5°C, freezer -18°C. - Activate your computer's energy saver preferences.
 Turn off your computer monitor whenever not in use.